Why doesn’t every storage array just have data reduction built-in? Are deduplication and compression really that hard? In a word: yes…. they are.

 Add up these four main challenges, and the performance of every single operation a disk array does seems to be horribly impacted by data reduction.
 It isn’t at all surprising that traditional disk arrays haven’t been able to make this work.
 The ones who have made it work have had to make significant compromises along the way: slower performance, post-processing, limited data volume size, limited scalability, large chunk sizes.

-The results for end-users are mixed at best.
+The results for end-users are mixed at best—until now.

-Pure Storage has two key advantages: being 100% flash, and designing our array from the ground-up for data reduction.
+FlashArray has two key advantages: being 100% flash, and designing our array from the ground-up for data reduction.
 By coupling these approaches we were able to overcome every challenge of primary storage data reduction.
-Let’s look at what makes the FlashArray different:
+Pure Storage® Purity//FA Reduce uses five different data-reduction technologies to save space with up to a 10:1 deduplication in its all-flash arrays:

-- Data reduction is always on, it’s just how the array works.
+- Data reduction is always on; it’s just how the array works.
 In other arrays deduplication has to be enabled, managed, and thought about…particularly the “performance hit” that comes long with it.
-In the Pure Storage FlashArray, it’s just how the array works, it can’t be turned off, and all our performance stats include deduplication and compression.
+In the FlashArray, it’s just how the array works, it can’t be turned off, and all our performance stats include deduplication and compression.
+We call this ‘Always On’ FlashReduce.

-Hopefully this post has given you a sense for why all data reduction technologies, and implementations are not the same.
-We agree with the base premise that traditional disk array’s just aren’t ready for data reduction…but a 100% flash array that was designed from the ground-up for data reduction – well that is a whole different animal.
+Not all data reduction technologies and implementations are not the same.
+We agree with the base premise that traditional disk arrays just aren’t ready for data reduction…but a 100% flash array that was designed from the ground-up for data reduction – well that is a whole different animal.